dungeon-hub/dungeon-hub-docs/Writerside/topics/Embed-Management.md

 Most sub-commands of [](embed.topic) expect the embed-data to be passed as a json-string.
 This can either contain one object, or a json array of multiple object.
-You can get an example of the format that is used by running the command [](embed-get.topic) and supplying the message link of a message with an embed.
+You can get an example of the format that is used by running the command [](embed-get.topic) and supplying the message link of a message with an embed. \
-The format that is expected looks like this:
+The format that is expected in those arguments looks like this:

 ```json
 {